OpendataCH/Transport/README.md

 ## Development

-XSD for the XML Fahrplan API is available here: https://gist.github.com/2309851
+XSD for the XML Fahrplan API is available here: [hafasXMLInterface.xsd](hafasXMLInterface.xsd)